Sumedang Regency

 Sumedang Regency is a landlocked regency (kabupaten) of the West Java Province of Indonesia.
-The regency covers an area of 1,558.72 km^{2} and had a population of 1,093,602 at the 2010 Census and 1,152,507 at the 2020 Census; the official estimate as at mid-2024 was 1,187,133 - comprising 597,919 males and 589,214 females.
+The regency covers an area of 1,558.72 km^{2} and had a population of 1,093,602 at the 2010 Census and 1,152,507 at the 2020 Census; the official estimate as at mid 2025 was 1,195,531 (comprising 601,748 males and 593,783 females) based on projections, but other data sourced from the records of the Sumedang Regency Population and Civil Registration Service in 2025 is 1,233,691 people (with 622,941 male and 610,750 female residents).
 Its administrative centre is in the district of North Sumedang, one of the two administrative districts which form the town of Sumedang.

-The town of Sumedang is famous for its tofu, Tahu bungkeng, which was first produced by a Chinese immigrant from Qing China.
+The town of Sumedang is famous for its tofu (Tahu bungkeng), which was first produced by a Chinese immigrant from Qing China.

 Administrative districts

-Sumedang Regency is divided into twenty-six districts (kecamatan), listed below with their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+Sumedang Regency is divided into twenty-six districts (kecamatan), listed below with their areas and populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 270 rural desa and 7 urban kelurahan), and its postcode.